 Long-term creditors represent unsecured bank loans and bonds.
-In October 2018 the College undertook a private placement transaction consisting of two tranches of bonds, £20m each, repayable in 2058 and 2068 respectively, with the drawdown on the 2068 tranche deferred to October 2020.
-The College also extended its £20m bank loan by four years with a repayment date of 2039 and interest rate reduced by 0.5%.
+In October 2018 the College undertook a private placement transaction consisting of two tranches of bonds, £20m each, repayable in 2058 and 2068 and with fixed interest rates of 2.63% and 2.65% respectively, with the drawdown of the 2068 tranche occurring in October 2020.
+The College also has a £20m bank loan repayable in 2039 with an interest rate fixed, for the most part, at 4.6%.

-Restricted reserves decreased to £208m, whilst Unrestricted reserves increased to £136m respectively.
-The College's reserves had seen steady growth over the previous five years, due to the rising value of investment assets.
+Restricted reserves increased by £27m to £236m, whilst Unrestricted reserves increased by £1m to £137m.
+The College's reserves movements are primarily driven by changes to the value of its investment assets.
 The Restricted reserves are primarily made up of the College's permanent endowment and are therefore significantly affected by the movement in the investment values.
-The Unrestricted reserves benefitted from the surplus on the income and expenditure account, enhanced by a significant actuarial gain on the College's defined benefit pension scheme.
-The College is committed to a steady increase in its financial resources to ensure that it can continue to meets the needs of its members in the future, and it has adopted a policy of maintaining the value of its reserves in real terms over the long term.
+The Unrestricted reserves benefitted from the surplus on the income and expenditure account, enhanced by an actuarial gain on the College's defined benefit pension scheme.
+The College is committed to a steady long-term increase in its financial resources to ensure that it can continue to meets the needs of its members in the future, and it has adopted a policy of maintaining the value of its reserves in real terms over the long term.
 This is consistent with a charity with the history and position of the College that has met the needs of its members over many centuries.